4GeeksAcademy/cybersecurity-syllabus/03-administracion-servidores/monitoring-optimization.md

 - **Identifying Critical Components:**

-  Based on data analysis, identify the critical components of the system that are causing bottlenecks.
-It could be the CPU, memory, disk, network, or even incorrect software configuration.
-Prioritize the components that have a significant impact on overall system performance.
+  Based on data analysis, identify the critical system components causing bottlenecks.
+These could be the CPU, memory, disk, network, or even incorrect software configuration.
+Prioritize the components that significantly impact overall system performance.

 - **Resource Optimization:**